Want your AR-15 to be the best it can be?

-- Ballistic Advantage: Recently bought by the well known AR-15 manufacturer Aero Precision, they have “Hanson” profile barrels which have a shoulder-less design that limits barrel whip.
+- Ballistic Advantage: What I run on my competition rifle.
+They have “Hanson” profile barrels which have a shoulder-less design that limits barrel whip.
 Looking to get the 16″ Wylde chamber for my competitive rifle. ~$240 but includes gas block.

 - Krieger Barrels: One of the best manufacturers of precision barrels.
 Mostly made to order to your exact specs.

-- Faxon: Relative newcomer to the barrel game, but so far great reviews, especially for their lightweight line. ~$180
+- Faxon: Relative newcomer to the barrel game, but so far great reviews, especially for their lightweight line.
+I’m looking forward to trying out their 14.5″ pinned barrel that’s slim enough to add your own gas block. ~$180

 Best AR-15 Gas Blocks